 As the name implies, it was all about encouraging every bank employee to become extremely conscious about accomplishing every task correctly so they never needed to be revisited or done a second or subsequent times.
 Completed once, correctly and without flaws with Zero Defects.
 The campaign taught employees in every department the cost of not doing things right the first time; “hidden” costs, like time, resources, etc. It taught us the benefits and efficacy of aiming for impeccability at the onset.

 We would self-monitor by charting our tasks on paper and indicating whether the tasks had been “done right the first time”.
-We]d aim for Zero Defects.
-This practice allowed us to better server our internal and external customers.
+We’d aim for Zero Defects.
+This practice allowed us to better serve our internal and external customers.

 At the time I didn’t fully understand the deep significance of the campaign.
 Having gained business maturity and acumen since my Bermuda days decades ago, I now see how extremely valuable this concept is.
 It has become a critical part of my approach to work.